Last Updated on September 6, 2023 by Tim Wells

 - An upgraded wireless module that gets speeds up to 867 Mbps

-One of the biggest upgrades that you won’t see on the spec sheet is in the S905X3’s Neural Processing Unit (NPU).
+One of the most significant upgrades you won’t see on the spec sheet is in the S905X3’s Neural Processing Unit (NPU).
 That gives it better performance processing voice commands.

-So, if Google Assistant is important to you, the SkyStream Pro 8K will handle those voice commands better than its predecessor.
+If Google Assistant is essential to you, the SkyStream Pro 8K will handle those voice commands better than its predecessor.

 SkyStream Pro Specs